FabianSzabi/ProiectDac/README.md

 # ProiectDac
-You can see more explanation in src folder,in Readme.md file.
+You can see more explanation in proiect folder,in Readme.md file.